These are a few of our favourite links (there are always more coming ...)

 Long Point - A Geography of the Soul

 Douglas Glover (novelist from Waterford, winner of the Governor General's Award for Fiction, 2003, for his novel Elle) has published a collection of quotes about Long Point in Numero Cinq magazine.
-(This link isn't currently working.
-In the meantime, Douglas Glover's photo blog in the same magazine has some related history, and fascinating personal local recollections.)
+Additionally, he has a photo blog in the same magazine with related history, and fascinating personal local recollections.